 Choosing an Air Filter

 Even though most homes tend to have an air filter pre-installed, sometimes you may need to get a new one.
 If that is the case, then there are a few things that you need to consider when choosing one.
 The MERV rating is one of the factors to think about.
 MERV stands for Minimum Efficiency Reporting Value and shows you how effective the filter is at removing particles from the air; the higher the rating, the better the filter.
 Ratings go from 1 to 16 and most homes have a filter in the 8 to 10 range.
-However, if someone in the home needs extra protection because they have respiratory problems or have a compromised immune system, then a filter in the 10 to 12 range would be more appropriate.
-That is because they filter out a wider variety of particles and thus keep the air cleaner than lower rated filters do.
+However, if someone in the home needs extra protection because they have respiratory problems or have a compromised immune system, then the best air purifier for allergies would be the appropriate choice for you.
+This is because it filters out a wider variety of particles and keeps the air cleaner than lower-rated filters do.

 One way to ensure that you are getting a filter that can remove most particles and pollutants is to get a HEPA (High Energy Particulate Air) filter.
 They are special filters designed to trap even microscopic particles.
 However, you need to make sure that your HVAC system can handle HEPA filters because they are more tightly woven than regular filters, which means that the fan has to work harder to push air through them.
 If the HVAC system cannot handle HEPA filters, then that could lead to higher energy bills and a possibility that the system could get broken and require expensive repairs.